Wu Ran

-Wu Ran (吴然, born April 4, 2005, in Guangxi, China) is a Chinese artistic gymnast.
+Wu Ran (吴然 (吳然), born April 4, 2005, in Guangxi, China) is a Chinese artistic gymnast.
 She is the 2022 Asian champion in the team, balance beam, and floor exercise.
 She was the alternate for the Chinese team at the inaugural Junior World Championships.

 Junior career

 2019

 Wu was selected as an alternate for China at the inaugural Junior World Championships.
 The team won the silver medal behind Russia.
 She next competed at the Chinese National Youth Games where she placed fifth on both balance beam and floor exercise.

 Senior career

 2022

 At the Asian Championships Wu helped team China win gold.
 Individually she also won gold on balance beam and floor exercise.